-Scripps Mercy Hospital has earned a performance achievement award for meeting strict, evidence-based guidelines related to stroke care during 2013.
+Scripps Mercy Hospital (San Diego and Chula Vista) has earned a performance achievement award for meeting strict, evidence-based guidelines related to stroke care during 2013.
 The hospital was granted the American Heart Association and American Stroke Association’s Get With The Guidelines®-Stroke Silver Plus Quality Achievement Award.

 The award recognizes 12 consecutive months of exceeding the national benchmark in seven categories of stroke care.
 The American Heart Association/American Stroke Association will recognize Scripps Mercy Hospital at a ceremony during the International Stroke Conference Feb.
 12 to 14.

 Scripps Mercy Hospital also has been named to the American Heart Association/American Stroke Association’s “Target: Stroke” honor roll for its commitment to and success in improving care for stroke patients.